chandantiwari/mindmeld/README.txt

 Your manual additions to celebrity MBTIs can go under data/myer-briggs-app.txt - everything in this file will be appended to the original file before training file is created by mineprep.

-File celebpred_tree.py uses Gradient Boosted Regression Trees.
-We used xgboost package on Github.
-In order to use this package, download the code under your $HOME/Downloads/xgboost and compile it following its directions.

-## Code

-In the code we convert numeric predictions into mbti predictions.
-We predict the fact that an MBTIfunction is in top two or not, as well as combination of functions, in twos, are in the top two as well.

-Also, since we are making an MBTI prediction for a single day (which is a birthday), it's important to list options.
-Predicting a single MBTI result for one day would not make sense -- lots of babies are born each day, and on one single day, for example, each baby born must be NTP?
-It's more likely that babies born in the same day would have different MBTI types, but also, it is likely there is a small list of types a person could be that day.
-For example some days could favor STP more, others STJs.
-On an STJ day, a baby nurtured appropiately, could maybe later become an NTJ.

 ## MBTI Test